cpomorska/ServiceConsumingEventlistener/README.md

 # ServiceConsumingEventlistener
-Example for a EventListener for Keycloak
+Example of a EventListener for Keycloak, uses the FIRST_LOGIN_EVENT to demonstrate how to call an external service.